samir539/weaviate_submission/README.md

 - `index.html`: The main HTML file for the frontend.
 - `styles.css`: The CSS file for styling the frontend.
 - `app.py`: The Flask backend file.
-- `requirements.txt`: The list of Python dependencies.
+- `pyproject.toml`: The list of Python dependencies.

 ## Dependencies